 In accordance with IFRS 8, Operating Segments, it is mandatory for the Company to present and disclose segmental information based on the internal reports that are regularly reviewed by the Board of Directors in order to assess each segment's performance.
-In this regard, the Company conducted its business, in the prior year, in two operating units, representing the geographic locations of the operations: Canada and Mexico.
+In the prior year the Company owned assets in two operating units, representing the geographic locations of the operations: Canada and Mexico.